Frequently Asked Questions

 How long does patent protection last?

 U.S. utility patents have a term of twenty (20) years from the earliest date of filing a patent application.
+International patent coverage generally extends twenty (20) years from the PCT application filing date.

 Are there any additional fees once a patent has been issued?